amorison/parspace/README.rst

     # If you need to compute an entry parameter that depends only on a subset of
     # all the parameters you explore, you might want to cache its result if the
     # computation is expensive.
 This isn't necessary in this simplistic case and
-    # is only for illustrative purposes.
+    # is for illustrative purposes only.
     @lru_cache(maxsize=None)
     def n_horiz(aspect_ratio):
         """Compute grid size for a given aspect ratio."""